5ifar/AtliQHardware_Sales_and_Finance_Analytics/README.md

 The entire project has been implemented using Microsoft Excel 2016.

+The project files have not been uploaded to this repository in compliance with Codebasics Data & Content Distribution Policy.

 ## 📚 Table of Contents
 Please find the resource links for the project below:
 - [Introduction & Business Problem]()